iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

         self.waypoint_tree = KDTree(self.waypoints_2d)
 ```

-#### 1.2 define loop function in tl_detector.py as in waypoint_updater.py
+#### 1.2 Define loop function in tl_detector.py as in waypoint_updater.py
-Similary, loop function was necessary in the tl_detector.py to control the frequency of function call.
+Similary, loop function was necessary in the tl_detector.py to control the frequency of function calls.
-Before this correction, the vehicle could not stop at the traffic light at all because the response of light.state was so slow (about 10 second late!).
-Therefore, I changed rospy.spin() to self.loop() at the end of init function of the TLDetector class, and add following loop function.
+Prior to this correction, the light.state response was so slow(about 10 second late!) that the vehicle could not stop at the traffic light.
+Therefore, I changed rospy.spin() to self.loop() at the end of the init function of the TLDetector class and added the following loop function.

 ```
 def loop(self):